ragav-hub/Frequency-Division-Multiplexing---Modulation-and-Demodulation-using-Python/README.md

 __Result__:

-Thus, The Frequency-Division-Multiplexing (Modulation-and-Demodulation) using-Python is generated and output is verified successfully.
+Thus, The Frequency Division Multiplexing using Python is generated and output is verified successfully.